fahime9407/predict-emission/README.md

 The dataset used in this project was sourced from [Kaggle](https://www.kaggle.com).
 It contains technical specifications of different vehicles such as engine size, fuel consumption, number of cylinders, and their corresponding CO₂ emissions.

+> 📁 The dataset file used in this project has also been included in the repository for reference and reproducibility.
+> However, the code is designed to automatically download and use the dataset.
+> If you prefer to use the included file manually, please update the file paths in the code accordingly.

 ## ⚙️ Technologies and Libraries

 * **Python 3**